HenrikBach1/ansible-scripts/CONTAINER_COMMANDS.md

 - `Ctrl+X` followed by `q`: Direct detach (bypasses container-detach command)
 - `Ctrl+D`: Exit the shell (which also detaches if you're in a container session)

-These shortcuts are enabled when the container-commands-completion.sh script is sourced.
+These shortcuts are automatically enabled inside containers when you connect to them.
 If keyboard shortcuts don't work, you can always manually run the `container-detach` command.

 > **Note:** For detaching to work properly, the container watcher script must be monitoring for the marker files in all possible locations: $HOME/.container_detach_requested, /workdir/.container_detach_requested, and /tmp/.container_detach_requested.